Insomnia – Diagnosis, Symptoms, and Treatment

 - Avoiding eating a late dinner

-Patients with severe insomnia or symptoms that do not improve with the aforementioned measures may benefit from sedative and hypnotic medications.
-These most often include one of the following medications:
+Patients with severe insomnia or symptoms that do not improve with the measures above may benefit from the sedative and hypnotic medications.
+These most often include one of the following drugs:

 - Ativan (lorazepam)